sebastian-zieba/PACMAN/docs/source/stage01.rst

 	    Finished s01

 We now accessed the `HORIZONS system <https://ssd.jpl.nasa.gov/horizons/>`_ by JPL and downloaded a file containing the positions of HST during the observations.
-For that a new directory was created in the run directory called "ancil/horizons".
+The files are saved in the current Stage 01 workdir under ``ancil/horizons``.
 Two new .txt files where saved there; a Horizons file for each visit.
 Each file contains the X, Y and Z position of HST relative to the solar system barycenter.
 The X,Y,Z positions of HST were downloaded for 5 minute intervals starting one hour before the first exposure in the observations and one hour after the observations.